-- 1. Unsaved people are incapable of choosing Christ on their own initiative, (total inability) - 2.
-The power of the Father alone brings people to Christ and he alone conquers the natural resistance of the sinner, (effectual call). - 3.
-The Father saves infallibly all whom he draws, and preserves them until the resurrection of the just, (sovereign regeneration and security of the elect).
-20
+- 1. That unsaved people are totally incapable of choosing Christ by their own initiative.
+(Total Inability) - 2.
+That the power of the Father alone brings people to Christ and He alone conquers the natural resistance of the sinner.
+(Effectual Call) - 3.
+That the Father saves infallibly all whom He draws, and preserves them until the resurrection of the just. (sovereign Regeneration and Security of the elect) 21 v.2 - Christ has power over all flesh.
+This shows that human flesh is unable to resist his will.
+According to the will of the Father, Christ gives eternal life to those the Father has given to him.
+This chapter repeats seven times the key phrase, those you gave me.